 Why It's Hard To Stick To a Budget

-The number of people who use a budget hit an all-time high of 86% in 2022, according to responses to a Debt.com survey.
-But sticking to your budget could be a challenge, especially if you don't have a large income or your paychecks are inconsistent.
+An estimated 85% of people have a budget, according to responses to a Debt.com survey.
+That's a 16-percentage point increase from five years ago.
+But sticking to your budget could be a challenge, especially if you don't have a large income, your paychecks are inconsistent or you don't account for having a little fun.

-It might be even more difficult to commit to a budget right now because of inflation, even if it's easing a bit.
-Because of higher costs, you might be feeling the pinch, even if you haven't changed your daily habits at all.
+It might be even more difficult to commit to a budget right now because of inflation, even though it's eased a lot since 2022.
+Higher costs for necessities still might have you feeling the pinch.

 "When people have less to spend, it's tempting to tell yourself you're going to cut out everything extra," Black said.
 "But I like to encourage people to cut back, not cut out, if they can."

-Being cooped up for a couple of years during the pandemic made some people feel like they need to make up for lost time with "revenge spending."
+The pandemic highlighted the tendency to splurge following a period of tight restrictions.
 Spending increased sharply when U.S. businesses started reopening and people started dining out and traveling again, according to a MassMutual consumer spending study cited by CNBC.

 Even before the pandemic, unplanned splurges totaled about $7,400 a year, according to a CNBC report on research by SlickDeals.net.

 Those kinds of increases might be fine if your earnings increased, or you've been able to save money.
-But if your spending increases without an increase in income, then you're likely to increase your debt, which means you'll be paying for those concert tickets long after your ears stop ringing.
+But if your spending increases without an increase in income, then you're likely to increase your debt.
+That means you'll be paying for those concert tickets long after your ears stop ringing.

-9 Steps To Put Fun Money Back in Your Budget
+9 Steps To Put Fun Back in Your Budget

 The good news is you can still have fun and prevent yourself from overdoing it if you have a plan.